 Annually, the department may be allocated merit monies as determined by the action of the state legislature, the Board of Regents, and/or the UW-System Administration as a percentage of the department total salary package.
-These monies shall be distributed to faculty members based on the merit designation assigned through the merit review process.
+These monies shall be distributed to faculty members based on the Merit Category Designations (and overall performance scores) assigned through the Annual Merit Review process (see IV.A.4.b.iii).
 The pool of merit funds for academic staff is separate from the tenure-track faculty pool.